ABOUT THE EVENT

 - Livestock diseases

-TRACK 24 Fertilizers: Fertilizers are compounds that are added to plants to promote growth.
+TRACK 24 Fertilizers: Compounds that are added to promote plant growth are called fertilizers.
 They are classified as organic and inorganic.
-Inorganic fertilizers contain simple inorganic chemicals while organics contain dead leaves and plant matter and animal waste.
-Nitrogen, phosphorus and potassium are the main elements in the fertilizers.
-The secondary components include calcium, sulphur and magnesium.
+Latter contains simple inorganic chemicals while organics comprise of dead leaves and plant matter and animal waste.
+Nitrogen, phosphorus, and potassium are the abundant elements in the fertilizers.
+The minor components include calcium, sulfur, and magnesium.

 - Application of fertilizers